novelgym/novelgym.github.io/ng-website/docs/environment/novelty.md

     chunked: False
 ```

-For any changes introduced at a later time step, novelties are nested under the `novelties` key and a key specifying at which time step the novelty is introduced.
+**For any changes introduced at a later time step**, novelties are nested under the `novelties` key and a key specifying at which time step the novelty is introduced.

 For an example, see the busy traders novelty below from [novelties/evaluation1/busy_traders/busy_traders.yaml](https://github.com/tufts-ai-robotics-group/NovelGym/blob/main/novelties/evaluation1/busy_traders/busy_traders.yaml).